scottgriv/PRG-Personal-Repository-Guidelines/README.md

 ![#CD7F32](https://via.placeholder.com/15/CD7F32/000000?text=+) **Bronze**
 ![#6236FF](https://via.placeholder.com/15/6236FF/000000?text=+) **Optimized** (uncategorized) <br>

-It does this by utilizing GitHub Actions to automatically create a project tier table based on a simple markdown file ([PRG.md](PRG.md)) placed in the root of each of your repositories.
+It does this by utilizing GitHub Actions to automatically create a project tier table based on a simple markdown file ([PRG Connection File](PRG.md)) placed in the root of each of your repositories.

 ### Tier Badges